-- For some activity sectors, the quarterly employment growth rates result from both data processed by ACOSS on the private sector excluding temporary employment and private individuals' employees, and by INSEE on the public service.
+For some activity sectors, the quarterly employment growth rates result from both data processed by ACOSS on the private sector excluding temporary employment and private individuals' employees, and by INSEE on the public service.
 This is the case for water supply (EZ), research and development (MB), public administration (OZ), education (PZ) and human health activities (QA).
-In social work activities (QB), the tracking of the employment of private individuals' employees is added. - The quarterly rates of change for private individuals' employees are obtained by smoothing annual data.
-Over the period not covered by the annual employment estimates, the recent trends areextended.
-These data are used to track the home-based employment of private individuals' employees (TZ), and the employment of private individuals' employees in social work activities (QB).
+In social work activities (QB), the tracking of the employment of private individuals' employees is added.